datatrail-jhu/00_intro/manuscript/06_rstudio_cloud.md

 ![rstudio.cloud project page](images/06_rstudio_cloud/06_cdsintro_rstudio_cloud-13.png)

 You'll first want to title your project.
-Click on 'Untitled Project' at the top and beging typing.
+Click on 'Untitled Project' at the top and begin typing.
 Title it with 'leanpub_project_lastname'.
 So, for example if your last name were Doe, the project would be titled 'leanpub_project_doe'.
 You're ready to get going!

 ![rstudio.cloud project named](images/06_rstudio_cloud/06_cdsintro_rstudio_cloud-14.png)

-You are now using the Rstudio software!
+You are now using the RStudio software!
 The first thing that you should do is go to the bottom right hand side of the screen and click on the file called "leanpub_googlesheets_analysis.R".

 ![rstudio.cloud project R file](images/06_rstudio_cloud/06_cdsintro_rstudio_cloud-15.png)